xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part1.md

 ## GitHub repository and organization
 For the purpose of this series I have created my very own GitHub organization (for free, you can [create](https://github.com/account/organizations/new) your own too !), and carefully crafted [a repository](https://github.com/xmi-cs/aca-gh-actions-runner).
 I will show only the most important snippets of the code in the post, you can still browse the repo for more context.
 The repo contains a Dockerfile, GitHub workflows and Bicep code to create the necessary resources in Azure, and run a "hello world" Azure CLI script on the self-hosted runners.

+This diagram show how these components interact together:
 ![Architecture diagram](/01-diagram.png) _This is what the architecture looks like_

-> If you need a step-by-step, tutorial approach, you can follow the instructions in the [README](https://github.com/xmi-cs/aca-gh-actions-runner/blob/main/README.md) of the repo.
-In the rest of the post I will explain _how it works_, not _how to deploy it_ in your organization.
+> You can follow the instructions in the [README](https://github.com/xmi-cs/aca-gh-actions-runner/blob/main/README.md) of the repo to deploy runners in your environment.
+The rest of the post will explain how the solution works, not how to deploy it step by step.
 {: .prompt-info }

 ## Create a Dockerfile (or use another one as a base)